spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/01-scaffold-chain.md

 ## Cosmos SDK version

-By default, the `ignite scaffold chain` command creates a Cosmos SDK blockchain using the latest stable version of the Cosmos SDK.
+By default, the `spellshape scaffold chain` command creates a Cosmos SDK blockchain using the latest stable version of the Cosmos SDK.